 Whaling

-On the other hand, whaling attacks use the same personalized technique.
+Whaling attacks use the same personalized technique.
 A whaling attack is a spear phishing attack administered at high-profile targets, such as politicians, C-level executives, or celebrities.

-In some cases, customized whaling attacks can also target and use email spoofing, social engineering, and content spoofing methods to access fragile data.
+Sometimes, customized whaling attacks can also target and use email spoofing, social engineering, and content spoofing methods to access fragile data.

 How does a Spear-Phishing Attack work?